 There’s Too Much Heat From the Sun

-Sometimes, the problem isn’t with your AC; it could be that your home is getting too much heat from the sun, overpowering your AC’s cooling capacity.
-Consider using shades, blinds, or curtains to reduce the solar heat your home absorbs.
+Sometimes, the problem isn’t directly related to your air conditioning components such as evaporator coil and freon levels; it might be that your home is getting too much heat from the outside, overpowering your AC’s cooling capacity.
+In such instances, consider using shades, blinds, or curtains to reduce the solar heat your home absorbs.

-Lastly, remember that regular AC maintenance in Las Vegas is vital to keep your air conditioning system running smoothly.
-This includes changing the air filters, cleaning the coils, checking for leaks, inspecting the fan motor and compressor, and ensuring the thermostat works properly.
+The coil of an air conditioner’s condenser unit plays a crucial role in the cooling process and is a part that needs particular attention in all types of systems.
+Regular AC maintenance in Las Vegas is vital to keep your air conditioning system running smoothly.
+This includes tasks such as changing the air filters, cleaning coils, checking for leaks, inspecting the fan motor, the compressor, and ensuring the thermostat works correctly.
 Regular maintenance prevents small issues from becoming big problems and keeps your AC cooling effectively.

 Should You Turn Off the AC If It’s Not Cooling?

-Many homeowners wonder if they should turn off their air conditioner when it’s not cooling.
+Many homeowners wonder if they should turn off their air conditioners when they’re not cooling well.
 The short answer is yes.
-If your AC system isn’t cooling effectively, turning it off can prevent possible damage while you diagnose the problem.
+If your AC system isn’t performing as expected, turning it off can prevent possible damage while you or an HVAC technician diagnose the problem.

 A common cause of insufficient cooling is a dirty or clogged air filter.
 Over time, dust, debris, and allergens can accumulate on your filter, impeding the airflow.
 Check and replace your air filter every 30 to 60 days to ensure your AC system works efficiently.